SpikeHD/CSMLC/README.md

   <p>
     <b>C</b>ounter <b>S</b>trike <b>M</b>achine <b>L</b>earning <b>C</b>heats is a project I created to learn image recognition machine learning.
 Using a modified <a href="https://github.com/SpikeHD/cs2-data-dumper">CS2 ESP program</a> to dump bounding box data into YOLO format, I am able to efficiently gather training data after just a little bit of cleanup!
   </p>
+  <p>Inspired by <a href="https://github.com/IgaoGuru/Sequoia">Sequoia</a> :)</p>

+  <p><i>Disclaimer: This is created both as practice for myself and as an educational example of practical image-recognition and machine learning applications.
+It is not intended for use outside of private matches.</i></p>
 </div>

 # Table of contents